Spanish union to take legal action against Ryanair over contracts

-DUBLIN (Reuters) - Representatives of Spanish pilots working for Ryanair (RYA.I) will launch legal action against the airline over contracts they say fail to comply with Spanish law, the SEPLA union said on Wednesday.
+DUBLIN, Feb 7 (Reuters) - Representatives of Spanish pilots working for Ryanair will launch legal action against the airline over contracts they say fail to comply with Spanish law, the SEPLA union said on Wednesday.

-Ryanair decided in December to recognize unions for the first time but is struggling to formalize relations in some countries.
+Ryanair decided in December to recognise unions for the first time but is struggling to formalise relations in some countries.
 It warned its pilots this week that it would face down “laughable demands” for conditions similar to high-cost rivals even if that meant strikes at Easter.

 In a letter sent to members that was reviewed by Reuters, SEPLA accused Ryanair management of failing to negotiate in good faith since Europe’s largest budget airline opened the recognition talks.